JasonEwins/ecom-react/README.md

 Used mocked data instead, left original API fetch & associated code commented.

- :)
+Functionality is as follows:
+- Items displayed from mock data + product count (identical properties to provided API)
+- ability to like/unlike an item
+- liked items appear in navigation CTA
+- when clicked, displays liked items
+- 'Hide sold items' CTA completes desired action + updates product count

-However, currently there are no unit tests - this project will give me the opportunity to pickup Jest.
+Currently there are no unit tests - this project will give me the opportunity to pickup Jest.
 I'll introduce some tests over the coming days - and very much want to be writing TDD code moving forward.

 Any questions, please feel free to reach out jtradex@gmail.com